thoughtrealm/bumblebee/THREAT_MODEL.md

 you first setup _Bumblebee_.
 This would be to run the **bumblebee init** command.

 Since you already have profiles created, _Bumblebee_ will ask you if you wish to remove them.
-Select _YES_ and _Bumblebee_ will remove all current profiles and create a new, clean environment.
+Select _Y_ for yes and _Bumblebee_ will remove all current profiles and create a new, clean environment.

 Just like when you first setup _Bumblebee_, you will now have an environment with just a single profile named **default**.
 Completely new keys are generated in the new environment and are safe to